Limited partners of a partnership that sustains a loss are subject to certain rules.

 exceeds the aggregate of:

 - the total of the amounts owed at that moment by the partner (or by a person or partnership not dealing at arm's length with the partner) to the partnership (or to a person or partnership not dealing at arm's length with the partnership).
-However, this total does not include the unpaid principal amount of any limited-recourse indebtedness used to acquire the interest or any limited-recourse amount pertaining to the interest that is to be deducted in the calculation of the ACB or the cost of the partner's interest in the partnership; and
+However, this total does not include such amounts as the unpaid principal amount of any limited-recourse indebtedness used to acquire the interest or any limited-recourse amount pertaining to the interest that is to be deducted in the calculation of the ACB or the cost of the partner's interest in the partnership; and

 - the amount or benefit, as applicable, that the partner (or a person not dealing at arm's length with the partner) is entitled to receive, either immediately or in the future and either absolutely or contingently, whether by way of reimbursement, compensation, revenue guarantee, proceeds of disposition, loan or any other form of indebtedness, or in any other form.
 This amount or benefit is granted or is to be granted for the purpose of eliminating or reducing the impact of a loss that the partner may sustain because the partner holds or disposes of an interest in the partnership, unless the amount or benefit is an amount of assistance that is to be deducted from Canadian exploration or development expenses or Canadian oil and gas property expenses, or if entitlement to receive the amount or benefit results from certain excluded obligations or insurance contracts.